 Anne does not get why everyone around her is talking about love.
-But she is not too worried about that thinking that one can’t fall in love at her age.
-She is just like Pippi Longstocking — tomboyish, rebellious and full of energy and she could care less about boring stuff like love and feelings…
+But she is not too worried about thinking that one can’t fall in love at her age.
+She is just like Pippi Longstocking — tomboyish, rebellious, and full of energy, and she could care less about boring stuff like love and feelings…

 …that is until one day when everything changes.
-Jørgen Ruge, the handsomest boy she has ever seen, moves into her neighborhood – which results in a new kind of feelings and Anne finds herself constantly daydreaming.
+Jørgen Ruge, the most handsome boy she has ever seen, moves into her neighborhood, resulting in a new kind of feelings, and Anne constantly daydreams.
 It’s all too confusing for her who, unlike the more ” experienced ” girls in her class, never has had a boyfriend.
 And as if this were not enough — the class’s most popular girl, Elle, is also interested in Jørgen.

-Scandinavian film directors, and particularly Norwegian ones such as Anne Sewitsky who worked on Totally True Love, have a unique approach to films about childhood.
-Their emphasis on sincerity almost always guarantees that the audience will easily identify with the young characters in a film as it almost always evokes sentimental association with their own childhoods.
+Scandinavian film directors, particularly Norwegian ones such as Anne Sewitsky, who worked on Totally True Love, have a unique approach to films about childhood.
+Their emphasis on sincerity almost always guarantees that the audience will quickly identify with the young characters in a film as it almost always evokes a sentimental association with their childhoods.

-Thanks to the colorful cinematography (also featuring frequent closeups and dynamic camera movements), as well as to lively dialogue (two traits of the Scandinavin cinema), Anne Sewitsky’s film feels fresh, lively and entertaining.
-The story of Anne and her first crush has something for everyone: challenges, drama, intrigue, romance, joy and sorrow — all of that plus a unique insight into what a ten-year-old girl can do in the name of love.
+Thanks to the colorful cinematography (also featuring frequent closeups and dynamic camera movements) and lively dialogue (two traits of the Scandinavian cinema), Anne Sewitsky’s film feels fresh, lively, and entertaining.
+The story of Anne and her first crush has something for everyone: challenges, drama, intrigue, romance, joy, and sorrow — all of that plus a unique insight into what a ten-year-old girl can do in the name of love.

 Friendship: Anne and Beate

 The young cast of Totally True Love is exceptional – especially the charming Maria Annette Tanderød Berglyd and Aurora Bach Rodal in the roles of Anne and her best friend Beate.
-So expressive were their faces, so credible their acting that, after watching the film, I feel I know what it is like to be a young girl in love (which, being a boy, is an experience I’ve obviously never had).
-To me that’s evidence, not only of the talent of the young actresses, but also of the inspired guidance of Anne Sewitsky who has crafted a magical film despite no prior experience in directing children.
+So expressive were their faces, so credible their acting that, after watching the film, I feel I know what it is like to be a young girl in love (which, being a boy, is an experience I’ve never had).
+To me, that’s evidence of the talent of the young actresses and the inspired guidance of Anne Sewitsky.
+She has crafted a magical film despite no prior experience in directing children.

-In romance, some say girls should never take the initiative and some will say it’s impossible for someone that young to have such feelings.
+In romance, some say girls should never take the initiative, and some say it’s impossible for someone that young to have such feelings.
 This film proves both of those concepts wrong.